Test your healthy holiday meal IQ

 4. Which is the leanest potato dish?

-Answer: Baked potatoes beat out all the competition as it has the fewest calories and fat.
+Answer: Baked potatoes beat out all the competition as they have the fewest calories and fat.
 All potatoes are a good source of antioxidants, potassium and vitamin C and a baked potato only has roughly 164 calories.
 For a healthier mashed potato dish try substituting skim milk for cream or butter.
 Limit the gravy as a topping and add extra pepper and green onions to boost flavor.
 Or if you’re feeling a little adventurous, try opting for sweet potatoes which have all of the same benefits of a potato plus beta carotene and vitamin A.

 5. What is the average weight gain by most Americans over the holidays?